 Stool collection instructions

-- Before you collect your sample, fill in the label on the container with your name, and any other additional information that’s required.
+- Before you collect your sample, fill in the label on the container with your name and any other additional information that’s required.

 - Wear disposable plastic gloves to avoid soiling your hands or transferring fecal matter to other areas of your bathroom.

 - Sit on the toilet bowl normally.
 Hold the container to your anus while providing a sample.
-Hard stool should be at least one inch long in diameter.
+Hard stool should be at least 1 inch long in diameter.
 Try to include at least that much fecal matter.

 - Alternatively, you can cover the inside of the toilet bowl with plastic wrap or place a large, clean container in the toilet bowl to collect your sample.
 The sample can then be transferred to the container your doctor provided.